a-type/0g/packages/r2d/README.md

 Supposing that `brickPositions` was a list of locations to place `Brick` Prefabs.

-## Component Ideas

-Remove Component/ManualComponent distinction.
-All Components are "manual."
-But users can create Components which utilize `useProxy` to be reactive.
-For example, `<Sprite>` or `<Body>` etc.
-The existence of RigidBody concepts should also move to Components.
-There they can be managed in lifecycle, cleaning up when the Entity unmounts.

 ## Structure / Flow Ideas

 Maybe we should start with Stores instead of Prefabs.